CS417 Exam 3

 (c) Distributed consensus based on Paxos.

-(d) Optimistic concurrency control, checking for problems after the commit.
+(d) Optimistic concurrency control, checking for problems after the commit. - To provide isolation of transactions, Spanner:

 (a) Restricts execution to one transaction at a time.